 If You’re Sick You’re Stupid

-If you suffer from a multisystem chronic illness, such as Lyme disease, chronic fatigue syndrome/myalgic encephalomyelitis (CFS/ME), or fibromyalgia (FM), you might come off as looking stupid a lot of the time.
+If you suffer from a multi-system chronic illness, such as Lyme disease, chronic fatigue syndrome/myalgic encephalomyelitis (CFS/ME), or fibromyalgia (FM), you might come off as looking stupid a lot of the time.
 Sick people don’t always think straight.

 Depending on the day, you could be putting up with any combination of oh-so-awesome symptoms.
 You could have tummy troubles, a headache, pain in your knees, your back, your shoulders – heck, everywhere!